 Our first stop was Kimberley, where we camped in the caravan park and had some fun; then on to the Augrabies Falls on the Gariep (Orange) River, stopping at the roaring dunes near Hotazel in the Kalahari.
 On from there to the borderpost at Onseepkans.

 When we entered SWA we headed straight for a pub.
 The first pub we found.
 Us fourteen to sixteen year-olds.
 Read about that here.

-We camped next to the Vingerklip, or Mukorob (or Finger of God) near Karasburg, a sandstone rock formation in the Namib desert, while it still stood (it fell down nineteen years later on 8 December 1988, so its obviously it wasn’t our fault, nê).
+We camped next to the Vingerklip, or Mukorob, or Finger of God, near Karasburg, a sandstone rock formation in the Namib desert, while it still stood (it fell down nineteen years later on 8 December 1988, so that was obviously not our fault, nê).
 About 30m high from the vlaktes at the base, the little neck it balanced on was only about 3m by 1,5m, making it rather precarious.

 Later we camped near Windhoek where my Dad had arranged that I got fetched by some of his relatives I had never met.
 Third or fourth cousins, I suppose.
 In the car on the way to their home they had lots of questions, but before I had finished my second sentence the younger son blurted out “Jis!
 Jy kan hoor jy’s ’n rooinek!”
 (Boy, You can hear you’re English-speaking!) and my bubble burst.
 All of my short life I had laboured under the mistaken and vain impression that I was completely fluent in Afrikaans.
 Hey!
 No-one had told me otherwise.